az-hash256/ProjectEulerHaskell/README.md

 # ProjectEulerHaskell

-I wanted to learn and practice Haskell, what better way than practicing on the Project Euler problems -> https://projecteuler.net/abouthttps://projecteuler.net/about
+I wanted to learn and practice Haskell, what better way than practicing on the Project Euler problems. -> https://projecteuler.net/about